-To prevent saturation of the balanced amplifier make sure that the power difference between the optical inputs remains less than the saturation power level (see "RF OUT CW Saturation Power" in section Technical Data 14).
+To prevent saturation of the balanced amplifier make sure that the power difference between the optical inputs remains less than the saturation power level (see "RF OUT CW Saturation Power" in the Technical Data section).

-The damage threshold of the photo diodes is 20mW!
+The damage threshold of the photo diodes is 20 mW!
 Exceeding this value will permanently destroy the detector!